innobead/huber/README.md

 ```
 </details>

-3. Run `make generate` to generate the new package yaml into `generated/packages` and `index.yaml` will be updated accordingly.
+3. Run `make generate` to generate the new package YAML file into `generated/packages`.
+The index.yaml file will be updated accordingly.
 > Notes:
-> - Remember to specify `GITHUB_TOKEN` environment variable with right permissions when running `make generate` to ensure package update successfully.
+> - Remember to specify `GITHUB_TOKEN` environment variable with the appropriate permissions when running `make generate` to ensure package update successfully.
-> - If don't want to set up Rust development environment, you can also run `./hack/run-make-by-docker.sh` to execute any make target like `./hack/run-make-by-docker.sh make generate`.
+> - If don't want to set up Rust development environment, you can also run `./hack/run-make-by-docker.sh` to execute any make target, such as `./hack/run-make-by-docker.sh make generate`.
-4. Create a PR to add this new package.
+4. Finally, create a pull request (PR) to add this new package.